 Using this option results in an “untrue/false” mosaic.

 Cell mirroring allows the tile picture to be flipped horizontally.
 This option can result in better cell mapping because it gives the cell mapping algorithm more picture options.

-For example, given the tile picture on the left, cell mirroring will allow use of both the pictures in the photo mosaic.
+For example, given the tile picture on the left, cell mirroring will allow the use of both the pictures in the photo mosaic.

-The first example below shows cells with duplicate spacing 0 and the second example shows cells with duplicate spacing of 3.
+The first example below shows cells with duplicate spacing 0 and the second example shows cells with a duplicate spacing of 3.

 The following figure shows the duplicate spacing of various cells from the blue cell in a hexagonal cell layout:

 Have more questions?
 Please email us to firstname.lastname@example.org